mlapps/lightning-getting-started-docs/README.md

 ```

 We add a new empty `Component` to our render-tree with the reference (name) `Logo`.
 A component's reference name
-must always start with a uppercase character.
-We use the name to get a reference to the component so we can
+must always start with an uppercase character.
+We use the name to get a reference for the component so we can
 manipulate it's properties in the future:

 ```